AuroraWright/owocr/README.md

 ## Configuration

 There are many options and customization features.
 They can be all be accessed with `owocr_config`, but if you prefer they can also be changed through manual command-line arguments, or by editing the configuration file.
-You can change the OCR engines, hotkeys, screen capture settings, notifications, and much more.
+You can change the OCR engines, hotkeys, screen capture settings, notifications, add a tray icon and much more.

 - All manual command-line options and their descriptions can be viewed with: `owocr -h`
 - The configuration file is located at `~/.config/owocr_config.ini` on Linux/macOS, or `C:\Users\yourusername\.config\owocr_config.ini` on Windows